 | Image Quality | Excellent, sharp 4K | Excellent, slightly warmer colors |

 Garmin’s main advantages were its data integration and a very user-friendly menu system.
 However, GoPro’s decision to make its cameras waterproof without a case was a huge practical advantage for many users, simplifying setup and improving audio quality.
-Ultimately, GoPro’s brand dominance and marketing muscle were difficult to overcome.
+GoPro’s brand dominance and marketing muscle were difficult to overcome.

 Should You Buy a Used Garmin Action Camera in 2025?